evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Updates to bwa

-The `MEM` algorithm is an update to bwa that has a simpler pipeline for preparing the reference genome.
+The `mem` algorithm is an update to bwa that has a simpler pipeline for preparing the reference genome.
 For that, all you need to do is index the genome, and then type this:

 `bwa mem -M -t 16 -r "@RG\tID:FLOWCELL1.LANE6\tSM:PF515\tPL:illumina" my_monkey_chromosome/chr9.fa samples/PF515.fq | samtools view -bSh - > samples/PF515.bam`